4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Housed in a former British post office, it has original features and a fabulous menu.
 It’s a great breakfast spot and is one of the best places for coffee in Galle.

-Another great hipster cafe is The Heritage Cafe & Bistro on Pedlar St. Enjoy fresh and healthy breakfasts in uber-chic surroundings.
+Another great hipster cafe is The Heritage Cafe & Bistro on Pedlar St., where you can enjoy fresh and healthy breakfasts in uber-chic surroundings.

-They also serve a fantastic lunch and dinner menu that includes pizzas, pasta, salads and bagels.
+They also serve a fantastic lunch and dinner menu with pizzas, pasta, salads and bagels.

 Departing Sri Lanka